 Q: Why would I use AWS Outposts rack instead of operating in an AWS Region?

-A: You can use Outposts rack to support your applications that have low latency or local data processing requirements.
+You can use Outposts rack to support your applications that have low latency or local data processing requirements.
 These applications may need to generate near real-time responses to end user applications or need to communicate with other on-premises systems or control on-site equipment.
 These can include workloads running on factory floors for automated operations in manufacturing, real-time patient diagnosis or medical imaging, and content and media streaming.
 You can use Outposts rack to securely store and process customer data that needs to remain on premises or in countries where there is no AWS Region.
-You can run data intensive workloads on Outposts rack and process data locally when transmitting data to AWS Regions is expensive and wasteful and for better control on data analysis, back-up and restore.
+You can run data intensive workloads on Outposts rack and process data locally when transmitting data to AWS Regions is expensive and wasteful and for better control on data analysis, backup and restore.

 Q: In which AWS Regions is Outposts rack available?

 Outposts rack is supported in the following AWS Regions and customers can connect their Outposts to the following AWS Regions: